DeepSilence/ResponsiveGauge/README.md

 * animation of the pointer stabilization

 ##Compatibility
-* Opera 36+, FF 43+, Chrome 45+, IE11+
+Opera 36+, FF 43+, Chrome 45+, IE11+

 ## Known bugs
 * 'pointer.slowness' is not yet implemented for 'filled' pointers
 * on IE, the container must have a relative positioning for the gauge to be repaint on resize

----
+## Licence
-Based on Matt Magoffin (http://bl.ocks.org/msqr/3202712) work
+Based on Matt Magoffin (http://bl.ocks.org/msqr/3202712) work.

-Released under the MIT license (see the LICENSE file for details)
+Released under the MIT license (see the LICENSE file for details).